matter-labs/zksync-era/docs/advanced/pubdata.md

 4. Storage writes

 Using data corresponding to these 4 facets, across all executed batches, we’re able to reconstruct the full state of L2.
-With the upgrade to our new proof system, boojum, the way this data is represented will change.
-At a high level, in the current system these are represented as separate fields while for boojum they will be packed into a single bytes array.
+One thing to note is that the way that the data is represented changes in a pre-boojum and post-boojum zkSync Era.
+At a high level, in a pre-boojum era these are represented as separate fields while in boojum they will be packed into a single bytes array.

-Once 4844 gets integrated this bytes array will move from being part of the calldata to blob data.
+> Note: Once 4844 gets integrated this bytes array will move from being part of the calldata to blob data.

-While the structure of the pubdata changes, the way in which one can go about pulling the information will remain the same.
+While the structure of the pubdata changes, we can use the same strategy to pull the relevant information.
 First, we need to filter all of the transactions to the L1 zkSync contract for only the `commitBlocks` transactions where the proposed block has been referenced by a corresponding `executeBlocks` call (the reason for this is that a committed or even proven block can be reverted but an executed one cannot).
 Once we have all the committed blocks that have been executed, we then will pull the transaction input and the relevant fields, applying them in order